 - from Gent St-Pieters Station to Royal Conservatory: 25 minutes walk or 12 minutes with tram 1 (stop: Korenmarkt)

 Ghent is a progressive green city and the use of cars in the city center is largely discouraged.
 However, all destinations can easily be reached if one follows these simple rules:

--Update your Satnav system before you come to Ghent: the trafic situation changes constantly.
+-Update your Satnav system before you come to Ghent.
+Older versions might get you in trouble.

--the complete city centre is a controlled 30km/h zone.
+-the complete city centre is a heavily controlled 30km/h zone.